 Post-Remission Therapy or Remission Continuation Therapy

-Is the second phase, and this is designed to kill any remaining leukemia cells and prevent a relapse.
+This second phase is designed to kill any leukemia cells that could be remaining after remission induction and to help prevent a relapse.

-ALL patients may also have a treatment called central nervous system (CNS) sanctuary therapy during both treatment phases.
-Because chemotherapy may not reach leukemia cells in the brain and spinal cord, the cells may hide in the CNS.
+ALL patients may also have a treatment called intrathecal chemotherapy (chemotherapy given directly into the spinal fluid) during both treatment phases.
+Because chemotherapy may not reach leukemia cells in the brain and spinal cord, the cells may hide in the central nervous system (CNS).

-High doses of certain anticancer drugs — along with chemotherapy specifically designed to go into the spinal cord (called intrathecal chemotherapy) and radiation therapy to the brain — can reach leukemia cells in the CNS.
+High doses of certain anticancer drugs – along with intrathecal chemotherapy and radiation therapy to the brain – can reach leukemia cells in the CNS.
 The drugs destroy the leukemia cells and help keep the cancer from coming back.

 Patients might also have radiation therapy (which uses X-rays to destroy cancer cells) or a stem cell transplant.
 A stem cell transplant replaces abnormal blood-forming cells or cells that are killed during chemotherapy.
 The OSUCCC – James is the only central Ohio hospital to offer stem cell transplantation.